-The company considers that \$22.3 million of the total undistributed earnings of its foreign operations are intended to be indefinitely reinvested.
+The company expects that \$36.3 million of the total undistributed earnings of its foreign operations will be indefinitely reinvested.
 Should these earnings be distributed in the future in the form of dividends or otherwise, the company may be subject to foreign withholding taxes, state income taxes, and/or additional federal taxes for currency fluctuations.
-As of October 31, 2021, the unrecognized deferred tax liabilities for temporary differences related to the company's investment in non-U.S. subsidiaries, and any withholding, state, or additional federal taxes that may be applied upon any future repatriation, are expected to be immaterial.
+As of October 31, 2022, the unrecognized deferred tax liabilities for temporary differences related to the company's investment in non-U.S. subsidiaries, and any withholding, state, or additional federal taxes that may be applied upon any future repatriation, are expected to be immaterial.